abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/azure-arm64-vm/2-deploy-java.md

 layout: learningpathall
 ---

-### You have two deployment options for Java on Azure Linux:

- 1. Use the [Azure Linux 3.0 Docker container](https://learn.microsoft.com/en-us/azure/azure-linux/intro-azure-linux) on any supported platform.
- 2. Use a custom Azure Linux ARM64 VM, as shown below.

-{{% notice Note %}}
-You must create an Azure Linux ARM VM using a custom VHD, since Azure Linux 3.0 ARM64 images are not directly available in the marketplace.
-Follow [this guide to convert the ISO to a VHD](https://github.com/ArmDeveloperEcosystem/arm-learning-paths/pull/2103) and deploy it as a VM.
-{{% /notice %}}

-### Working inside Azure Linux 3.0 Docker container
+### Working Inside Azure Linux 3.0 (Docker Container or Custom VM)

-The Azure Linux Container Host is an operating system image that's optimized for running container workloads on Azure Kubernetes Service (AKS).
-Microsoft maintains the Azure Linux Container Host and based it on CBL-Mariner, an open-source Linux distribution created by Microsoft.
+Azure Linux 3.0 is a Microsoft-maintained operating system built on CBL-Mariner, an open-source Linux distribution optimized for Azure workloads, including use on Azure Kubernetes Service (AKS) as a container host.

-To know more about Azure Linux 3.0, kindly refer the [microsoft azure guide for introduction of azure linux](https://learn.microsoft.com/en-us/azure/azure-linux/intro-azure-linux).
-Azure Linux 3.0 offers support for Aarch64.
-However, the standalone VM image for Azure Linux 3.0 or CBL Mariner 3.0 is not available for Linux/ARM64.
+To learn more, refer to the [official Microsoft documentation](https://learn.microsoft.com/en-us/azure/azure-linux/intro-azure-linux).
+Azure Linux 3.0 supports the AArch64 (Arm64) architecture.
+However, a standalone VM image of Azure Linux 3.0 or CBL-Mariner 3.0 for Arm64 is not publicly available.
-Hence, to use the default software stack provided by the Microsoft team, this guide will focus on creating a docker container with Azure Linux 3.0 as a base image and will build and run the Java application inside the container, with the default JDK provided by the Microsoft team via Azure Linux 3.0 environment.

 ### Create Azure Linux 3.0 Docker Container
 The Microsoft Artifact Registry offers updated docker image for the Azure Linux 3.0.
 Kindly find the details of [Azure Linux Base image](https://mcr.microsoft.com/en-us/artifact/mar/azurelinux/base/core/about).